mansiruhil13/Bobble-AI/README.md

 4. Push to the branch
 5. Open a Pull Request.

 We welcome all contributions to improve **AmbuFlow**!
-If you'd like to contribute, please follow the [Contributing.md](./Contributing.md) to get details on how to get started.
+If you would like to contribute, please follow the [Contributing.md](./Contributing.md) to know how to get started.

 To maintain quality and consistency, please adhere to the following guidelines:
 1. Code Style: Follow the coding style used throughout the project.
 Clean, readable code with comments is always appreciated.